JWGardiner/Pico-OS/README.md

 Upon starting, it will generate these files.

-Once you boot it up for the first time, you are greeted by a CLI interface; you can access any commands in /bin and to keep the OS lightweight on the limiting hardware; only a few things are installed.
+Once you boot it up for the first time, you are greeted by a CLI interface; you can access any commands in /bin and to keep the OS lightweight on the limiting hardware; only a package manager is installed

-- Package Manager (WIP)
-- Network Tools

 By default the only commands you can use are:

 - `pkg-rm`
 - `pkg-add`
-- `net-connect`
-- `net-disconnect`

 # Usage